 Getting around Munich

 In line with the rest of the country, Munich boasts an excellent transport system.
-In addition to trams and buses, the city’s subway system enables you to easily travel in and out of the city centre.
+In addition to trams and buses, the city’s subway system enables you to easily travel in and out of the city center.
 A day ticket costs just €6 and can be used from the time you validate it until 6am the following day.
-The Park Inn by Radisson Munich East Hotel is just a short walk from one of the many subway stations, providing you with easy access to the city centre.
+The Park Inn by Radisson Munich East Hotel is just a short walk from one of the many subway stations, providing you with easy access to the city center.

 State of the art conferences venues